-While many NHS employers will often specify or imply a minimum level of Functional Skills (normally Level 2) when recruiting new staff, these are not mandated.
-This Framework recommends that people entering AHP support roles should possess, or can obtain within a reasonable period, Functional Skills at Level 2 in English and mathematics.
+Most formal education programmes and qualifications relevant to health and social care, such as apprenticeships, include the requirement to achieve a Level 2 functional skill competence.
+While many NHS employers will often specify or imply a minimum level of functional skills (normally Level 2) when recruiting new staff, these are not mandated.
+This Framework suggests that people entering AHP support roles should possess or can obtain, within a reasonable period, functional skills at Level 2 in English and mathematics.
+Further information on HEE resources to support functional skills attainment is available from the Healthcare Apprenticeships Standards Online website.